francoism90/dotfiles/README.md

 ### Firewall

 Aeon doesn't come with any firewall.
 Instead you should control ports and services using Podman Quadlet and containers.
+On MicroOS the firewall should be included.

 It's still possible to install `firewalld`, but this may cause Flatpak and container network issues: